jdyeakel/2024_PredSizeDiet/README.md

 |     |── ppmr_primary.nb

 ## Description
 This repository contains the code required to reproduce the analyses used in the manuscript *Bioenergetic trophic trade-offs determine mass-dependent extinction thresholds across the Cenozoic* by JD Yeakel, MC Hutchinson, CP Kempes, PL Koch, JL Gill, and MM Pires.
 The primary files include the Mathematica files `1_subsidy.nb` and `2_competition_gen.nb`.
-Additional data processing scripts include `.R` and `.jl` because the authors fall within a body size range where generalism is predicted to be advantageous.
+Additional data processing scripts include `.R` and `.jl` because the authors can't make up their minds.
+NOTE: in each file, the namespace/filespace will need to be updated to your local file path in order to properly load modules/data.
 *   `/1_subsidy.nb`: This notebook reproduces the analyses for the subsidy model where the predator derives its energy from both an herbivore prey and an external subsidy.
 *   `/2_competition_gen.nb`: This notebook reproduces the analyses for the competition model where the predator derives its energy from two herbivore prey, which both compete for a plant resource.
 *   Both notebooks require: `src/allometric_functions_predpersp.nb`, `src/analysis_functions.nb`, `src/metabolic_constants.nb`, and `ppmr_primary.nb`, which are described below.